ericmjl/hiveplot/DESCRIPTION.rst

 # Introduction

-This is a module that will allow you to make hive plots from network data.
+This is a module that will allow you to easily make hive plots from network data.